awslabs/aws-config-rdk/README.rst

 Running the tests
 =================

-The `testing` directory contains scripts and buildspec files that I use to run basic functionality tests across a variety of CLI environments (currently Ubuntu linux running python 3.7/3.8/3.9, and Windows Server running python3.9).
+The ``testing`` directory contains scripts and buildspec files that I use to run basic functionality tests across a variety of CLI environments (currently Ubuntu linux running python 3.7/3.8/3.9, and Windows Server running python3.9).
 If there is interest I can release a CloudFormation template that could be used to build the test environment, let me know if this is something you want!

 Advanced Features
 =================
 Cross-Account Deployments
 -------------------------
-Features have been added to the RDK to facilitate the cross-account deployment pattern that enterprise customers have standardized on for custom Config Rules.
+Features have been added to the RDK to facilitate the cross-account deployment pattern that enterprise customers have standardized for custom Config Rules.
 A cross-account architecture is one in which the Lambda functions are deployed to a single central "Compliance" account (which may be the same as a central "Security" account), and the Config Rules are deployed to any number of "Satellite" accounts that are used by other teams or departments.
-This gives the compliance team confidence that their Rule logic cannot be tampered with and makes it much easier for them to modify rule logic without having to go through a complex deployment process to potentially hundreds of AWS accounts.
-The cross-account pattern uses two advanced RDK features - functions-only deployments and the `create-rule-template` command.
+This gives the compliance team confidence that their rule logic cannot be tampered with and makes it much easier for them to modify rule logic without having to go through a complex deployment process to potentially hundreds of AWS accounts.
+The cross-account pattern uses two advanced RDK features

+- Functions-only deployment
+- create-rule-template command

-**Function-Only Deployment**
+**Functions-Only Deployment**

-By using the `-f` or `--functions-only` flag on the `deploy` command the RDK will deploy only the necessary Lambda Functions, Lambda Execution Role, and Lambda Permissions to the account specified by the execution credentials.
+By using the ``-f`` or ``--functions-only`` flag on the ``deploy`` command the RDK will deploy only the necessary Lambda Functions, Lambda Execution Role, and Lambda Permissions to the account specified by the execution credentials.
 It accomplishes this by batching up all of the Lambda function CloudFormation snippets for the selected Rule(s) into a single dynamically generated template and deploy that CloudFormation template.
-One consequence of this is that subsequent deployments that specify a different set of Rules for the same stack name will update that CloudFormation stack, and any Rules that were included in the first deployment but not in the second will be removed.
-You can use the `--stack-name` parameter to override the default CloudFormation stack name if you need to manage different subsets of your Lambda Functions independently.
-The intended usage is to deploy the functions for all of the Config rules in the Security/Compliance account, which can be done simply by using `rdk deploy -f --all` from your working directory.
+One consequence of this is that subsequent deployments that specify a different set of rules for the same stack name will update that CloudFormation stack, and any Rules that were included in the first deployment but not in the second will be removed.
+You can use the ``--stack-name`` parameter to override the default CloudFormation stack name if you need to manage different subsets of your Lambda Functions independently.
+The intended usage is to deploy the functions for all of the Config rules in the Security/Compliance account, which can be done simply by using ``rdk deploy -f --all`` from your working directory.

-**`create-rule-template` command**
+**create-rule-template command**

 This command generates a CloudFormation template that defines the AWS Config rules themselves, along with the Config Role, Config data bucket, Configuration Recorder, and Delivery channel necessary for the Config rules to work in a satellite account.
 You must specify the file name for the generated template using the `--output-file` or `o` command line flags.
 The generated template takes a single parameter of the AccountID of the central compliance account that contains the Lambda functions that will back your custom Config Rules.
 The generated template can be deployed in the desired satellite accounts through any of the means that you can deploy any other CloudFormation template, including the console, the CLI, as a CodePipeline task, or using StackSets.
-The `create-rule-template` command takes all of the standard arguments for selecting Rules to include in the generated template, including lists of individual Rule names, an `--all` flag, or using the RuleSets feature described below.
+The ``create-rule-template`` command takes all of the standard arguments for selecting Rules to include in the generated template, including lists of individual Rule names, an ``--all`` flag, or using the RuleSets feature described below.

 ::